 Politically sensitive and economically important, welfare services such as health care, health insurance and education have opened up a heated debate in the EU.
-The application of EU law to welfare services raises discontent from the part of the Member States who perceive their systems to be under threat.
+The application of EU law to welfare services raises discontent on the part of Member States who perceive their systems to be under threat.

-Resisting to the application of the EU law is sometimes seen as part of protecting those values.
+Resistance to the application of EU law is sometimes seen as part of protecting those values.
 This book suggests that this resistance is largely unjustified.
-EU law is not damaging to welfare systems, but it provides adequate balancing mechanisms to ensure that all interests are protected.
+EU law is not damaging to welfare systems, but provides adequate balancing mechanisms to ensure that all interests are protected.